What’s a Fixed-Rate Mortgage?

-A fixed rate mortgage is exactly like it sounds.
-It’s a mortgage where the interest rate is fixed for a certain period of time.
-Maybe it’s 10 years, maybe it’s 15 years, maybe it’s 30 years – but for the entire length of that mortgage that interest rate won’t change.
-That appeals to a lot of people.
-It gives them certainty.
+A fixed-rate mortgage is exactly as it sounds – it’s where the interest rate is fixed for a certain period of time.
+Maybe it’s 10, 15 or 30 years – but for the entire length of that mortgage, that interest rate won’t change.
+This appeals to a lot of people because it gives them certainty.

-An adjustable rate mortgage has two components.
-The first component is the fixed component.
-The interest rate is fixed for a certain period of time.
-That can be as short as six months or as long as ten years.
-But then, they all begin to adjust after that fixed period.
+An ARM has two components.
+The first is the fixed component, meaning that the interest rate is fixed for a certain period of time.
+This can be as short as six months or as long as 10 years.
+However, they all begin to adjust after that fixed period.
 They adjust up and down with the market.

 At Quicken Loans, whether you choose the 5-, 7- or 10-year ARM, you’ll get the lowest rate we offer and save thousands over a traditional fixed-rate mortgage during the initial fixed-rate period.
 Afterwards, the rate may change according to the terms and your documentation.
 This may be in intervals of 6 months or a year, for example..

 Should I Pick an ARM or Fixed-Rate Mortgage?

 You might be wondering why you would take an ARM when you could have the certainty of a fixed-rate mortgage?
 The answer is simple; most ARMs come with a lower interest rate than the fixed-interest rate – that’s beneficial.